royaltm/node-murmurhash-native/README.md

       Be carefull as reading and writing by multiple threads to the same memory may render undetermined results

-The order of bytes written to a Buffer is platform independent.
+The order of bytes written to a Buffer or encoded string depends on function's endianness.

 `data` and `output` arguments might reference the same Buffer object or buffers referencing the same memory (views).

 @return {number|Buffer|String|undefined}
 ```

+There are additional namespaces, each for different variant of function endianness:

+* `BE` - big-endian (most significant byte first or network byte order)
+* `LE` - little-endian (least significant byte first)
+* `platform` - compatible with `os.endianness()`

+Functions in the root namespace are big-endian.

 Streaming and incremental api